GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 }
 ```

-You can now use the access_token to call the API.
+You can now use the `access_token` to call the API.
 You can also use the refresh token to get future
 access tokens.
 Note that tokens expire after 40 minutes.

 {% Aside %}

-**Note**: For more information about getting OAuth 2.0 access tokens, see [Using OAuth 2.0 to Access
+For more information about getting OAuth 2.0 access tokens, see [Using OAuth 2.0 to Access
-Google APIs][3].
+Google APIs][oauth2].

 {% endAside %}